kolejnik/arduino/teensy_sampler/readme.txt

 3. Plug in your teensy.
 Use dmesg to see where it is in the filesystem.
 For my system it was /dev/ttyACM0.

 4. Unplug it.
-Run runSerial.sh youroutputfile.txt.
+Run readSerial.sh youroutputfile.txt if you are on Linux.
 It will complain until you plug in the teensy again.
+You can also use readSerial.rb -- but you'll have to install the serialport gem.

 5. By default it will sample for a minute, or however long you modified it to run for.

-6. Now you can parse it. parse.rb youroutputfile.txt
+6. Now you can parse it. parse.rb youroutputfile.txt parsedfile.txt

 7. Success!